ChildsplayOSU/bogl/Tutorials/Function.md

 type Player = {P1,P2}
 ```

 Finally we're at the function.
 Like before, we'll want to determine what the *declaration* looks like.
 Let's say we'll call it `play` like before, but now we have to think about what it will do overall.
 We know that we have 2 players in our game, and 2 results, and we would like to connect these somehow.
 If P1 goes first, then we would like P2 to win, and the opposite if P2 goes first.
 This actually tells us what we would like to write in, specifically for a `Player` we can get a `Result`.
-We can detail that for our play function in Spiel by writing the following:
+We can detail that for our play function in BoGL by writing the following:
 ```
 -- play is a function that represents
 -- that this will go from a Player to a Result